A wave of “gray divorce” threatens to wash away financial security for people who find themselves suddenly single late in life.

 10. Telling your adult kids

-Divorce is hard on kids no matter what their age, says Dr. Karen Finn, CEO and owner of The Functional Divorce.
+Divorce is hard on kids no matter their age, says Karen Finn, a lawyer and “divorce coach” whose business is called The Functional Divorce.

-“They never want the dream of their parents staying together swept away,” says Finn, a divorce coach.
-Don’t overshare and don’t make them take sides, she says.
+“They never want the dream of their parents staying together swept away,” says Finn.

 “Your divorce will impact your children,” she cautions.
 “Your job as a parent is to understand that your adult kids will need to have your support as they come to terms with your divorce because a parent’s job is never really done.”